theZiggurat/gputoy/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-# Flui Alpha
+# GPUtoy

-Flui is the next evolution of shader prototyping.
+GPUtoy is the next evolution of shader prototyping.
 It is like shadertoy, but built with WebGPU.

 ## Planned features: